vasisouv/ryuzo/docs/components/r-button.md

 # RButton

+This is the documentation page for RButton

 <script setup>
-import RButton from '../../src/components/RButton.vue'
+import RButtonDocs from './r-button-docs.vue'
 </script>

-<RButton>Hello world </RButton>
+<RButtonDocs></RButtonDocs>